 Air quality management in Wales mainly takes place at a Local Authority level.
 Local Authorities are required to produce progress reports annually, and were previously required to carry out an Updating and Screening Assessment every three years.
 Local Authorities are required to identify areas where air pollution limits exceedance is likely and implement an Air Quality Management Area (AQMA).
-This system was changed with updated guidance on Local Air Quality Management in 2017 and may change again under the Air Quality Plan for Wales in 2018 (see section 4).
+This system was changed with updated guidance on Local Air Quality Management in 2017 and may change again under the forthcoming Clean Air Plan for Wales